BabyBabaBabu/elixir_learning/README.md

 # Elixir Learning

-A code repo for my sample codes while learnin Elixir
+A code repo for my sample codes while learning Elixir

 ## Requirements
 You'll need the following installed on your machine.